heroku/heroku-buildpack-python/builds/README.md

 If you want to deploy packages and thus need to pass `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, you can either pass them explicitly, through your environment, or through an env file.

+If you want to deploy packages and thus need to pass `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, you can either pass them explicitly, through your environment, or through an env file.

 #### Passing credentials explicitly

     docker run --rm -ti -e AWS_ACCESS_KEY_ID=... -e AWS_SECRET_ACCESS_KEY=... heroku-python-build-heroku-18 bash